 Hybrids and Long Irons

-Manufacturers have made the option of hybrids available for a substantial time now and there is a great reason for this.
+Manufacturers have made the option of hybrids available for a substantial time now, and there is a great reason for this.
 Hybrids provide the best characteristics of both irons and woods.
-The lower center of gravity makes them simply easier to hit than long irons and they provide more distance and accuracy.
+The lower center of gravity makes them easier to hit than long irons, providing more distance and accuracy.
 What more can a fast-maturing teenager want?

 Irons